Can fenugreek cause miscarriage? This is what you are going to find out in this post.

 Fenugreek Consumption During Pregnancy

-Fenugreek is widely used for increasing breast milk production in nursing mothers and it’s one of the most used galactogogue herbs in the world, and some females are even taking it months before giving birth, they are preparing for the arrival of their newborn.
+Fenugreek is widely used for increasing breast milk production in nursing mothers.
+It’s one of the most used galactogogue herbs in the world, and some females are even taking it months before giving birth, they are preparing for the arrival of their newborn.

 Galactogogue herbs are plants that induce breast milk production in nursing mothers.